-This organization works both in the United States and in developing countries mainly focused on adolescent reproductive and sexual health.
-This site has many resources for researchers and a ‘Sex Ed Center’ for parents.
+This organisation works both in the United States and in developing countries mainly focused on adolescent reproductive and sexual health.
+This site has many resources for researchers and a “Sex Ed Center” for parents.

-This site publishes reliable and accurate video content for young people on a variety of sexuality-related topics.
-It also has resources for parents and educators.
+This site publishes “medically accurate, age-appropriate, affirming, and honest sex education” video content for young people on a variety of sexuality-related topics.
+The website also has toolkits, lesson plans and educational resources for parents and educators

 This site guides parents through the process of talking to their children about sexuality.
 It has resources for parents of children and teens with and without disabilities.